Helping Hand mortgage boost for first time buyers

 Henry Jordan, Nationwide’s Director of Home said the announcement “unlocks lending for first-time buyers at what remains a difficult time for homeownership.
 It has given us the confidence to respond quickly by relaxing our lending criteria on Helping Hand.
 Our changes mean more people, particularly those on lower incomes, could become eligible for a mortgage.”

 The best first time buyer mortgage rates are changing fast.
-For the latest deals and fee-free mortgage advice speak to mortgage brokers L&C.
+For the latest deals and fee-free mortgage advice speak to mortgage experts at Mortgage Advice Bureau.

 How does the Helping Hand mortgage work?